 The Starting Point

 If intelligence is your end goal (which it should be), you need to have clean, accurate data first and foremost.
-Therefore, you need to collect data from your operational environments across your organisation, both internally and externally.
+With that in mind, you need to collect data from your operational environments across your organisation, both internally and externally.
 You never know what insights will transpire, and without data, the continuum falls apart.

 Filling in the Gaps